JohnMowry77/javascript-challenge/README.md

 * [UFO Sightings Data](StarterCode/static/js/data.js)

 Steps for level 1:
-1) create a variable for data in order to leave the original data.js file intact.
+1) Create a variable for data in order to leave the original data.js file intact.

 2) Get a reference to the table body

 3) Loop through tableData and console.log each ufoSightings Object

-4) use d3 to append one table row 'tr' for each ufoSightings object
+4) use d3 to append one table row 'tr' for each ufoSightings value

-5)
+5) Use d3 to append 1 cell "td" per ufoSightings value

+6) Select the button and the form

+7) Create the handlers

+8) Complete the event handeler function for form

+9) Select the unordered list element by class name

+10) Remove any children from the list